mooserew/mooserew/README.md

 # 💫 About Me:
 👋 Hi!
-I'm Pedro, a 19-year-old student from Portugal 🇵🇹, currently studying Cybersecurity at university 🛡️.
+I'm Pedro, a 19-year-old student from Portugal 🇵🇹.

 ## 🌐 Socials: